 Mourning Singapore's founding father

-A woman and her daughters speak to the media as they mourn at a well-wishing corner at the Singapore General Hospital.
+A woman takes photos of cards for former Singaporean prime minister Lee Kuan Yew, placed at a well-wishing corner at the Singapore General Hospital in Singapore March 23, 2015.
+Lee, Singapore's first prime minister and architect of the tiny Southeast...more

+The state flag is pictured at half-mast at the Parliament building in Singapore March 23, 2015.
+In his lifetime, Lee drew praise for his market-friendly policies, but also criticism at home and abroad for his strict controls over the press, public...more

+A woman in a wheelchair pays respects to the late former prime minister Lee Kuan Yew at a memorial site in Singapore March 23, 2015.
+Lee had receded from public and political life over the past few years, but was still seen as an influential figure...more

+People take pictures of tributes and well-wishes to Singapore's former prime minister Lee Kuan Yew, at the Singapore General Hospital, March 23, 2015.
+REUTERS/Timothy Sim

+A woman reads a newspaper bearing the image of Singapore's former prime minister Lee Kuan Yew, at Raffles Place in Singapore, March 23, 2015.
+REUTERS/Timothy Sim

+A man reads tributes to Singapore's former prime minister Lee Kuan Yew, at the Singapore General Hospital, March 23, 2015.
+REUTERS/Timothy Sim

+A get well message, penned by Singapore's Prime Minister Lee Hsien Loong for his father Lee Kuan Yew, is pictured at Tanjong Pagar community club in Singapore, March 22, 2015.
 REUTERS/Edgar Su

-A woman takes photos of cards placed at a well-wishing corner at the Singapore General Hospital.
+A woman and her daughters cry as they mourn the passing of former Singaporean prime minister Lee Kuan Yew, at a well-wishing corner at the Singapore General Hospital, March 23, 2015.
 REUTERS/Edgar Su

-A man reads tributes to Lee Kuan Yew at the Singapore General Hospital.
-REUTERS/Timothy Sim

-A get well message, penned by Singapore's Prime Minister Lee Hsien Loong for his father Lee Kuan Yew, is pictured at Tanjong Pagar community club.
-REUTERS/Edgar Su

-A woman reads a newspaper bearing the image of Lee Kuan Yew, at Raffles Place.
-REUTERS/Timothy Sim

 Next Slideshows